 Dar es Salaam (Tanzania)

-Since it was founded in 2008, Nafasi has built from the ground-up a thriving artistic ecosystem of studios, exhibition and performance spaces, and meeting and learning opportunities to inspire and support artists in Tanzania, and to give audiences a place to experience and appreciate arts and culture.
+Since it was founded in 2008, Nafasi has built from the ground-up a thriving artistic ecosystem of studios, exhibition and performance spaces.
+Nafasi provides opportunities for learning and collaboration between emerging and professional artists in Tanzania and gives audiences a place to experience and appreciate arts and culture.
 The Nafasi artist collective, which drives the activities of the space, is home to 60+ member artists working in 37 studios.
-Our support enables residencies and exhibitions of artists from the rest of the region, workshops featuring SADC artists and curators, as well as the development of the IT and studio infrastructure a d financial management capacity of the organisation.
+Our support enables residencies and exhibitions of artists from the rest of the region, workshops featuring SADC artists and curators, as well as the development of the IT and studio infrastructure and financial management capacity of the organisation.
+For more info go here.
+Facebook.

 Modzi Arts aims to strengthen the art scene in Zambia by providing a platform for creative people – amateur or professional – to develop and present their work.
-The organisation provides space of exhibitions, performances, workshops and events, as well as training in traditional musical instruments and the visual arts.
+The organisation provides space for exhibitions, performances, workshops and events, as well as training in western and traditional musical instruments and the visual arts.
 Modzi Arts looks to especially empower disadvantaged groups, specifically women and youth.
 Our support assists the organisation to reach a next stage of development in the context of finding a new space, and to draw on the experiences and artistic networks of peer organisations in the region in developing a coherent and relevant artistic programme.
+For more info go here.
+Facebook.
+Twitter.
+Instagram.

 Waza Art Centre

-Rooted in the Picha initiative and the Lubumbashi Biennial, since 2013 the Waza Art Centre has developed as a distinct entity functioning as an artistic resource and project initiator, speaking strongly to the specific history and contemporary reality of Lubumbashi.
+Since 2015 the Waza Art Centre has developed as an artistic resource and project initiator, speaking strongly to the specific history and contemporary reality of Lubumbashi.
 Waza works with artists, researchers, cultural and social actors of Lubumbashi and the region in the development of experimental artistic practices, alternating between cycles of discussion and concept development, production and presentation.
 Our support enables the expansion of this working method with actors in the wider region, and two particular themes are explored in the coming three years: the idea of the City (from 2018), and the idea of the Popular (from 2020).
+For more info go here.

 Kin Art Studio